by Charles Dickens

 - Why does Biddy warn Pip against wanting to become a gentleman?
 Is she right to do so?
 Is she really jealous of Pip?

-Identity is forged through choice more than it is shaped by birth in Dickens's Great Expectations.
+Identity has more to do with choice than birth in Dickens's Great Expectations.

-Pip fails as a fortunate orphan but ultimately prevails as a self-made man.
+Pip fails as a fortunate orphan but succeeds as a self-made man.